Timm04/German-TL-of-TheMoeWay/README.md

 > Mining bedeutet, dass du Vokabeln (oft zusammen mit dem Satz, in dem sie vorkommen) zu deinem Anki-Deck hinzufügst. ***german translation***

-Das Verb von Mining wird germanifiziert genutzt.
+The verb of mining is germanized.
 (Other ideas are greatly welcommed)

 - Use punctuations as they occur
 - Try to stay as close as possible to the original english